Research Themes By Clinical Application

 — Machine Learning and Pattern Analysis of MRI in Neuropsychiatric Disorders — Schizophrenia— Facial Expression Analysis in Neuropsychiatric Disorders — Facial Expressions

 The lab has a great deal of activity in the field of computational neurooncology.
 Initial work focused on segmentation and registration and atlasing.
-Since 2012, the man emphasis has been on radiomics and radiogenomics, as well as brain connectomics, ultimately aiming to provide optimized an personalized neurosurgical plans utilizing predictive maps of tumor infiltration and recurrence, radiogenomically-estimated genotypes, and robust estimates of brain connectivity.
+Since 2012, the main emphasis has been on radiomics and radiogenomics, as well as brain connectomics.
+Our focus is to provide optimized, personalized neurosurgical plans utilizing predictive maps of tumor infiltration and recurrence, radiogenomic estimates of molecular characteristics, and robust estimates of brain connectivity.

 We have investigated systematic (targeted) biopsy methods that obtain tissue samples from locations that, together, maximize the probability of detecting cancer